Nokocchi/zoo-builder-game/docs/README.md

 - Overworld chest
   - NPCs
     - Dialogue system
-- Save inventory
 - Save which overworld items have been picked up
   - Quests (Item only loads if quest is active, Pick up item, go to area, item is removed from inventory, quest is completed in save file)
 - Save slots and save file history
   - Settings menu for saving and loading
   - Character customizations when starting new game
     - Save character customization
 - Tests

 ## Player